Shigetarō Shimada

 Shigetarō Shimada (嶋田 繁太郎, Shimada Shigetarō) was an admiral in the Imperial Japanese Navy during World War II.
 He also served as Minister of the Navy.
-He was convicted of war crimes and sentenced to life imprisonment.
+He was convicted of waging aggressive war and sentenced to life imprisonment.

 Early life and education

 A native of Tokyo, Shimada graduated from the 32nd class of the Imperial Japanese Naval Academy in 1904.
 He was ranked 27th out of 192 cadets.
 One of his classmates was the famous admiral Isoroku Yamamoto.

 Shimada served his midshipman duty aboard the submarine tender Karasaki, and the cruiser Izumi, participating in the Battle of Tsushima during the Russo-Japanese War.

 Career

 After his commissioning as an ensign on 31 August 1905, he was assigned to the cruisers Niitaka and Otowa, and was promoted to sub-lieutenant on 28 September 1907.
 After his promotion to lieutenant on 11 October 1909, he served on the battlecruiser Tsukuba and battleship Settsu.

 After graduating with highest honors from the Naval War College in December 1915, Shimada was promoted to lieutenant commander on 13 December and assigned as an assistant naval attaché in Rome, Italy during World War I.

-Returning to Japan after the war, Shimada held various staff positions in the 1920s as a staff officer the Imperial Japanese Navy General Staff in 1920.
+Returning to Japan after the war, Shimada held various staff positions in the 1920s as a staff officer in the Imperial Japanese Navy General Staff.
 He was promoted to commander on 1 December 1920 and assigned as executive officer of the battleship Hyūga in 1922, an instructor at the Naval War College in 1923 and commander of the 7th Submarine Division in 1926.

 He was promoted to captain on 1 December 1924, and his first command was the cruiser Tama in 1928, followed by the battleship Hiei later the same year.

 Shimada was promoted to rear admiral on 30 November 1929, and assigned as Chief of Staff to the IJN 2nd Fleet.
 After Shimada was transferred to IJN 1st Fleet in December 1930, he served as Commandant of the Submarine School, before being assigned to the IJN 3rd Fleet in February 1932.
 As commander of the IJN 3rd Fleet, he participated in the First Shanghai Incident of 1932.

-Returning to the Imperial Japanese Navy General Staff as a senior staff officer in June 1932, he served as Chief of the Third Department, Naval Intelligence, where he started espionage operations against the US, and later served concurrently as Chief of the First Department from November 1932-October 1933 when he assumed total command.
+Returning to the Imperial Japanese Navy General Staff as a senior staff officer in June 1932, he served as Chief of the Third Department, Naval Intelligence, where he started espionage operations against the US, and later served concurrently as Chief of the First Department from November 1932 to October 1933 when he assumed total command.
 Becoming Vice Chief of the Naval General Staff in December 1933, Shimada was promoted to vice admiral on 15 November 1934.

 During the late-1930s Shimada's positions included commandant of the Kure Naval District, commander in chief of the IJN 2nd Fleet and China Area Fleet as well as commanding officer of the Yokosuka Naval District.